fortify-presales/PowerShellForFOD/USAGE.md

 The `analysisStatusType` will be the current status visible in the Fortify on Demand portal, e.g. Queued, In_Progress, Completed and so on.

-The `Start-FODDynamicScan` function will automatically find an appropriate "entitlement", if not entitlements are available you can optionally purchase a new entitlement using the `-PurchaseEntitlement` option.
+The `Start-FODDynamicScan` function will automatically find an appropriate "entitlement", if no entitlements are available you can optionally purchase a new entitlement using the `-PurchaseEntitlement` option.

 ----------